masonl93/IB-Playground/README.md

 ## Notes
 - If an error occurs when trying to retreive fundamental data, then restart TWS as this tends to solve the issue.
-- reqContractDetails seems to have a limit on one request a minute?
-This is used in warrant valuation so if you are facing issues on a subsequent run, waiting 60 seconds might resolve the issue
+- reqContractDetails() is throttled when searching contracts and not providing an expiry date.
+Since this is what we need to use to smartly find all warrants given a stock symbol, one might need to wait 60 seconds in order to run warrant valuation a subsequent time.
+(TODO: Look into reqSecDefOptParams() as this is not throttled and is used to find option chains, not sure if it will work for warrants)